webdiscus/html-bundler-webpack-plugin/README.md

   `include` is supported
 - [twig](#loader-option-preprocessor-options-nunjucks) - generates a precompiled template with runtime (~110KB)\
   `include` is supported
-- pug (the support will be added later) - generates a small pure template function
+- [pug](#loader-option-preprocessor-options-pug) - generates a small pure template function

 #### Template engines that do NOT support the `template function` on client-side